josephjohnsonatgithub/Sample_Code/README.md

 # Sample_Code
 ----------- PhD Project ------------------

-`ParseICEWS.ipynb` runs GT-CHES on ICEWS data
+`ParseICEWS.ipynb` runs GT-CHES on ICEWS data.

 Most of the included python files support this project.

 Data not included due to size limitations.

 ----------- 2 small projects -----------------------